giuliomattera/ISAPI/README.md

 ## Course schedule

 * Recap on production systems
-* Introduction to artificial intelligence
+* Key concept of Industry 4.0
-* ..
+* ...

 ## DEMOs and additional lectures